marcdotson/conjoint-ensembles/README.md

 ## Organization of the Repo
 + PYTHON includes code written in python that compiles the stan models
 + R includes code written in R
-+ MODELS includes the STAN conjoint models
++ STAN includes the multinomial logit models written in Stan
++ Files ending in .ipynb are jupyter notebooks